 - Contact the SWAC office directly at 877-522-SWAC (7922) or by Email at email@example.com.

 - Enroll online, using the SWAC Application Wizard.

 - Download a SWAC Application here.

 Q. What items of identification must I bring?

 A. Please see the SWAC Info page.

-Q. Does ELEC reimburse Local 825 members for any other licenses?
+Q. Does ELEC825 reimburse Local 825 members for any other licenses?